yusuke817/RT1_2nd_assignment/README.md

   - 'f' for terminating the node itself.

 # rqt-graph
 I made the folder called "second_assignment."
 I show you the realationships between the nodes with rqt-graph.
-Driving node can get the user input from speed server node with the speed.srv.
+Driving node sends the commands on the velocity to stageros node.
+Also, driving node can get the updated velocity based on user input from speed server node with the speed.srv.
 <img width="1382" alt="RT2_rqt" src="https://user-images.githubusercontent.com/46062824/146010312-9e4327dd-0b36-4c1c-b1f4-5632a9c72ed9.png">

 # Result on YouTube